lamegaton/lamegaton.github.io/_posts/notebook/coffee/2024-04-22-50-places-to-visit-in-canada.md

    - Home to the Royal Tyrrell Museum of Palaeontology, one of the premier dinosaur museums in the world.
    - Features unique badland topographies and extensive coal mining history.
 5. **Summary**: Drumheller is renowned worldwide for its rich deposits of dinosaur bones, leading to its nickname "Dinosaur Valley."
 The city is a prime destination for scientists and tourists alike, drawn by its unique landscape and paleontological treasures.

+**Note from son:**
+- dinosaur
+- horseshoes canyon
+- why most of dinosaur skeletons are found here?
+  - it was different back then.
+I was a coastal plain.
+In another words, it is a flat lands with vegetation that can feed life.
+Additionally, floods and storm killed large number of living species.
+It also help to burry them in a good condition.
+[Source from BBC](https://www.bbc.com/travel/article/20240220-drumheller-canadas-tiny-town-of-huge-monsters)

 ### Edmonton, Alberta